stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ##Overview

+How can we understand intelligent behavior as computation?
-This course will introduce the probabilistic approach to cognitive science, in which learning and reasoning are understood as inference in complex probabilistic models.
+This course will introduce probabilistic modeling through probabilistic programs, and will explore the probabilistic approach to modeling human (and artificial) cognition.
 Examples will be drawn from areas including concept learning, causal reasoning, social cognition, and language understanding.
-Formal modeling ideas and techniques will be discussed in concert with relevant empirical phenomena.

-* Instructor: Noah Goodman (ngoodman at stanford dot edu)
+* Instructor: Noah Goodman (ngoodman at stanford)

-* TAs: Robert Hawkins (rxdh) & MH Tessler (mtessler)
+* TAs: Robert Hawkins (rxdh at stanford) & MH Tessler (mtessler at stanford)

 * Meeting time: T,Th, 1:30-2:50pm